mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 ```
 TollBoothStreamingJob \
-    --aggregationDuration=60 // seconds
     --boothEntryStatsTopic=...
     --totalVehicleTimeTopic=...
 ```

 The batch job aggregates statistics in much larger windows to achieve better accuracy.
-It writes results into a data warehouse for downstream batch data pipelines and reporting.
+It writes results into a data warehouse for downstream batch data pipelines and reporting purposes.

 ```
-TollBoothBacthJob \
+TollBoothBatchJob \
     --boothEntryStatsTable=...
     --totalVehicleTimeTable=...
 ```